 We will only retain information for as long as necessary.
 Records are maintained in line with our retention schedule, which determines the length of time records should be kept.

-Consequently, personal information relating to: Safe and Well Visits will be retained for 10 Years.
+Consequently, personal information relating to: Safe and Well Visits will be retained for seven (7) years.

 If safeguarding issues were identified during a Safe and Well Visit the retention of this information may be different.
 Please refer to the Safeguarding Privacy Notice for further information.